-The Academic Foundation Programme (AFP)
+The Specialised Foundation Programme

-Introduction to the AFP
+Introduction to the SFP

-If you are keen on a career in radiology/interventional radiology, then doing an AFP is a great way to get into the academic side and increase your exposure to the specialty.
+If you are keen on a career in radiology/interventional radiology, then doing an \dFP is a great way to get into the academic side and increase your exposure to the specialty.
 However, a radiology AFP is certainly not mandatory.
 Additionally, imaging is important in lots of specialties, and it is possible to do an AFP in another specialty and put an imaging spin on your project if you wanted to!